giridhar123/Qt-Rpi4-Mac-Cross-Compile/Tutorial.md

 ##### Installing latest updates and libraries

-Once the OS is installed, enable SSH so connect to your Raspberry using it and edit the file "/etc/apt/sources.list", so run the folling command:
+Once the OS is installed, enable SSH so connect to your Raspberry using it and edit the file "/etc/apt/sources.list".
+So, start an SSH session with the api running:

+`ssh pi@rpi_ip_address`

+Run the folling command:

 `sudo nano /etc/apt/sources.list`